 Every now and then, individual and businesses go overboard with their expenditure.
 This might result in them going under.
 Bankruptcy is a legal way to get rid of the entire amount or some portions of the debt.
 However, there are long term effects of filing for bankruptcy, the major being, bankruptcy remains on your credit report for 7 to 10 years depending on which chapter you filed under.
 This may adversely affect your ability to get a loan at a favorable rate, open credit card accounts, etc.

-Since bankruptcy is a complex process involving lots of paperwork, it is advised to seek guidance from experts like the Dallas based bankruptcy law firm Recovery Law Group.
+Since bankruptcy is a complex process involving lots of paperwork, it is advised to seek guidance from professionals like the Dallas based bankruptcy law firm Recovery Law Group.
 It is also mandatory for an individual to complete a credit counseling course from a government-approved counselor in order to create a budget for monthly expenses.
 Individuals can file for bankruptcy under either Chapter 7 or Chapter 13.
 Both chapters can help in getting rid of unsecured debts, as well as stop all kind of collection actions including foreclosure and wage garnishment.

 Chapter 7 Bankruptcy